Happy New Year!

 - We do not/will never have seasonal collections – we add new items time to time.
 We will always prioritize quality over quantity.

-- We do not/will never use synthetic fibers in our clothing – less than 10 % of our clothing have care label tags made from synthetic material, by the end of 2020 all our clothing will have care label tags made from natural fibers: cotton or silk.
+- We do not/will never use synthetic fibers in our clothing unless it’s recycled – currently less than 10 % of our clothing have label tags made from non-recycled polyester, by the end of 2020 all our clothing will have label tags made from OEKO-TEX 100 certified 100% recycled polyester.

 - We do not/will never use toxic dyes in any of our clothing.
-We use AZO free dyes.
+We use AZO free dyes only.

 - We do not/will never position ourselves as a sustainable fashion brand, but as a slow fashion brand that is passionate about handmade clothing made from the highest quality natural fibers.
 Sustainability is a very broad term and it is hard to work with every aspect of it, however we work a lot with sustainability and it is in our DNA.
 We know that there is a lot more we can do with sustainability and that excites us.
 We will take on different tangible initiatives focused on sustainability in the year 2020 and further.

 - We do not/will never have a large inventory.
 We only produce in small batches – the biggest batch we have done so far is 20 for Scarf Iname.
 We are committed to promoting moderate consumption every way that we can.

 - We do not/will never have stock clearance/end of season sales – well we do not have big stocks to clear after-all.